Awhikax/ZBot/docs/minecraft.rst

 .. note:: The whole database comes from a single Minecraft site (French, like ZBot): `fr-minecraft.net <https://fr-minecraft.net>`_ .
 The search engine and the information collected are therefore those appearing on this site.
 If you observe any error in this database, do not hesitate to contact me so that I relay it to the administrator of the site!

 .. warning:: Most of these commands are reserved for certain roles only.
-To allow roles to use a command, see the `sconfig` command
+To allow roles to use a command, see the `config` command

 ---